 Usually, an orthodontist places one end of elastic to the bracket of the upper lateral incisor and another end to the hook of a lower molar band.

-A class 2 rubber bands can correct class 2 div 1 malocclusion, anterior open bite, and midline deviation.
+A class 2 rubber band can correct class 2 div 1 malocclusion, anterior open bite, and midline deviation.

 Class 3 elastic